donnybrilliant/terminal.sh/README.md

 - ai players
 - command that creates new dynamic servers?
 - other players have dynamic ports open?
-- set up fake "wifi" / server for phishing etc
+- set up fake "wifi" to create new servers / server for phishing etc
 - make randomly generated file system for servers. ai?
 - everything random! use deauth and some servers might never appear again.